 Tip 3: Set Business and life Boundaries

 To balance business and life, I had to set office work boundaries.
-Sometimes it can be frustrating and challenging but it’s definitely a must do.
+Sometimes it can be frustrating and challenging but it’s definitely a must-do.
 I personally prefer to complete the bulk of my work in the evening when there’s not much happening in and out of the house.
-Working during the graveyard hours, allowed my mind to stay on my most important and time sensitive tasks.
+Working during the graveyard hours, allowed my mind to stay on my most important and time-sensitive tasks.

 Tip 4: Work Space Restrictions

 Placing restrictions on the distractions that came into my personal workspace was very important.
-Interruptions from others in my household and virtual ones like cell phone text messages, answering e-mails and social messaging needed to be put off until after work.
+Interruptions from others in my household and virtual ones like cell phone text messages, answering e-mails, and social messaging needed to be put off until after work.
 Having a balanced business and life is all about getting organized.
-Hiring a virtual worker from a trustworthy online platform like oDesk proved to be the best way for me to do just that.
+Hiring a virtual worker from a trustworthy online platform like oDesk (now Upwork) proved to be the best way for me to do just that.

-Tip 5: Make time for family timeIt’s important for me to schedule some quality time with my family.
-Once a week, I plan few activities or events to spend with them and put it into my calendar to make sure that work related things will not get scheduled on these days.
-This give me a sense of relief because I know that family time is going to take place and I will not be interrupted by work.
+It’s important for me to schedule some quality time with my family.
+Once a week, I plan a few activities or events to spend with them and put them into my calendar to make sure that work-related things will not get scheduled on these days.
+This gives me a sense of relief because I know that family time is going to take place and I will not be interrupted by work.
 When I take time out to indulge myself with family time, I feel great and my focus at work improves.
 If you’re an employer, wouldn’t it be nice to have employees who are very productive with their work?